juniormince/fallout-forum/README.md

 • HTML/CSS

 ## Future Features
-• ABILITY TO EDIT USER PROFILE\
-• DYNAMIC: MINI-PROFILE, SIDEBAR, AND HEADER NAVIGATION\
-• ROUTING FOR UNIQUE PROFILE PAGES\
-• HTML-ENABLED/RICH TEXTBOX FOR MEDIA POSTS AND FORMATTING ABILITY\
+• Ability to edit user profile\
+• Dynamic: mini profile, sidebar, and header navigation\
+• Routing to unique profile pages (from mini-profiles in threads)\
+• HTML-enabled/rich textbox for media posts and formatting ability\
+• Timestamps on posts + threads\
-• TIMESTAMPS ON POSTS\
+• Chatbox\
-• CHATBOX\
+• Online users list\
 • + MORE